mlaroy/mikelaroy.ca/src/posts/ipom-case-study.md

 One of my favourite projects was for my friend Shira, whose award-winning food & lifestyle site [In Pursuit of More](http://inpursuitofmore.com/) I had the opportunity to overhaul, and give it a fresh look, and an improved speed and experience.
 Check it out for awesome vegetarian recipes and overall inspiration for minimalism and simplicity.

-## Initial Purpose: Make it faster
+## Initial purpose: make it faster

 Shira was initially in search of a fix to the speed issues her site was facing.
 Before jumping to solutions, I performed an audit of her site in order to determine what her main issues were.
 To get an initial baseline, I took a look at Google's Pagespeed Insights tool to see what the situation was: